Riya-Jha/UE20CS351-CC/README.md

 ## Instructions

 - Create a Docker network manually that will host the RabbitMQ image.
 Start a RabbitMQ container on the network created.
 Access this network through its gateway IP address to connect to RabbitMQ from producer/consumers.
 Totally, 2 networks should exist, one holding the RabbitMQ container and the other holding all the remaining microservices.
-Hint: The docker-compose file which spins up the producer and consumers ensures that they lie on the network automatically.

 - For the producer service:
   - It is a RabbitMQ client that can construct queues/exchanges and transfer the necessary data to consumers.
 The exchange to deliver the messages to one of the 4 different queues(one for each consumer) based on the binding/routing key.

    - An HTTP Server (Flask for Python/Express for NodeJS) to listen to health_check requests so that it can distribute it to the respective consumer.
       - This server will be listening to requests which are GET type and the health_check message should be sent as an argument for the request